 Employment at Oregon State University is a public trust.
-The ethical standards that an OSU employee must maintain encompass the highest standards of honesty, integrity, impartiality and professionalism in conducting business on behalf of the University.
+The ethical standards that an OSU employee must maintain the highest standards of honesty, integrity, impartiality and professionalism in conducting business on behalf of the University.
 Employees responsible for maintaining the integrity of the competitive, procurement and contracting processes act as stewards of the University and taxpayers’ dollars so it is especially important that OSU employees avoid even the perception of a conflict of interest.
-OSU staff should familiarize themselves with the PaCS Ethics Policies and Procedures.
+OSU staff should familiarize themselves with the Purchasing and Contracting Ethics Policies and Procedures.

 - After logging in, thoroughly read the Ethics Statement